Moises Name Meaning: Origin, History, and Significance

 • Moisés Carrasco: A Spanish politician who is a member of the Podemos party.
 He has served as a member of the Congress of Deputies since 2015.

-Religious and Biblical Significance of Moises
+Religious & Biblical Significance of Moises

-Etymology and Meaning of Moises
+Etymology & Meaning of Moises

-Moises is a Spanish form of the name Moses, which comes from the Hebrew name Mosheh.
-The meaning of the name is somewhat debated, but it is generally believed to come from the Hebrew verb “mashah,” which means “to draw out.”
+Moises is a Spanish form of the name Moses, whiich comes from the Hebrew name Mosheh.
+The meaning of the name is somewhat debated, but it is generally believed to come from the Hebrew verb “mashah,” whiich means “to draw out.”
 This is likely a reference to the story of Moses being drawn out of the water as a baby, as told in the Book of Exodus.

-Alternative Names and Nicknames for Moises
+Alternative Names & Nicknames for Moises

 • Moey